Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Member of the Board of Management

-Marketing & Sales
+Sales

 Membership of other supervisory boards/regulatory committees:

-Jungheinrich Heli Industrial Truck Rental Co.
-Ltd., Shanghai, PR China1)
+Jungheinrich Heli Industrial Truck Rental Co., Ltd., Shanghai, PR China1)

-Dr. Volker Hues
+Dr Volker Hues

 Member of the Board of Management